Lake Kissimmee, Florida

 Lake Kissimmee Fishing

 Lakes Fishing and Marian are best for bluegill and shellcracker in the one-pound-plus range.
-The last full moon in March almost always finds bedding shellcracker, and bedding bluegill comes in about the time shellcrackers are slowing down (April/May).
+The last full moon in March almost always finds bedding shell crackers and bedding bluegill comes in about the time shell crackers are slowing down (April/May).
 All lakes in the lower chain are accessible from the boat basin in Kissimmee through a lock at the southwest corner of Lake Tohopekaliga.
 Other access points are at Lake Cypress Rd., off C.R.523 out of St. Cloud; and on Overstreet Rd.
 (Lake) off C.R.523, 25 miles south of St. Cloud.

 Lake Kissimmee has a national reputation for high-quality bass fishing.
 The 34,948-acre lake is between Lake Wales and Yeehaw Junction in central Florida.
 In 1996, the FWC revitalized 24 miles of shoreline, resulting in increased numbers of largemouth bass in the lake.
 Bass spawned in 1997 and 1998 are beginning to show up in the lake.
 These Bass will provide excellent action with many reaching 10 pounds within the next four or five years.
-Currently, trophy Bass and high catch rates are reported regularly from guides, fish camps, and tournament anglers.
+Currently, trophy Bass and high catch rates are reported regularly by guides, fish camps, and tournament anglers.
 Bass tournament winners routinely catch a five-fish bag limit weighing 18 to 25 pounds.

 Expansive stands of vegetation (maiden cane, bulrush, knotgrass) account for excellent catches of Trophy Bass.
 Slow-trolling golden shiners and flipping plastic baits along, and within, the vegetation are proven techniques, especially during the winter and spring.
-During the summer and fall, bass is caught offshore with rattling crankbaits, jerk baits and plastic worms.
+During the summer and fall, the bass is caught offshore with rattling crankbaits, jerk baits, and plastic worms.

 Six fish camps, one state park, and three public boat ramps are available at Lake Kissimmee.
 Wade fishing is a popular method used by many anglers and access is provided at some of the fish camps and boat ramps.